-- Always shut OFF the engine while refueling.
-Do not smoke and do not operate other ignition sources while refueling.
-When the propane container is disconnected from the main supply - When the propane container is disconnected from the main supply hose and the P.O.L. connection, install the P.O.L. plastic cap that is attached to the container. - ☐ If you suspect your propane container has been overfilled, contact your dealer or a qualified propane technician for assistance immediately.
+- ☐ Always shut OFF the engine while refueling.
+Do not smoke and do not operate other ignition sources while refueling. - □ When the propane container is disconnected from the main supply hose and the P.O.L. connection, install the P.O.L. plastic cap that is attached to the container. - ☐ If you suspect your propane container has been overfilled, contact your dealer or a qualified propane technician for assistance immediately.
 Do not attempt to service a propane container overfill yourself.